bangbangcon/west/content/_index.md

 ## Who's speaking?

-Good question -- we have two amazing keynote speakers ([isis agora lovecruft](/speakers/#isis-agora-lovecruft) and [Erin Rose Glass](/speakers/#erin-rose-glass)), and if you submitted to our call for proposals, it could be you, too!
-Our call for proposals is now closed, and we're all very excitedly reviewing them now; keep your eyes peeled for updates on our speakers in the near future!
+Our call for talk proposals is closed.
+Thanks for all your wonderful talk proposal submissions!
+Learn more about our amazing [speakers](speakers)!

 ## How do I get updates?